 There are some amazing spaces to view art and these include The Limerick City of Art in Pery Square, while here explore the small ten acre People’s Park and be delighted in this truly Victorian Park.
 The Hunt Museum is in a historic 18th Century building and ideal to peruse their variety of artifacts and paintings.

 King John’s Castle 1210, and Saint Mary’s Cathedral 1158, are amazing places to visit – the castle is one of the finest examples of a Norman Structure outside of France.
 Book tickets a few days ahead if you can in the summer months.

-Other great activities to do while staying in Bunratty are doing adventure sports on the River Shannon with Nevsail or GetWest.
+Other great activities to do while staying near Bunratty are doing adventure sports on the River Shannon with Nevsail or GetWest.
 Both companies offer outdoor sports and evening time kayaking on the River Shannon overlooking the city and King John’s castle.
 For rainy days Nevsail offer indoor rock climbing in the city centre.
 Links to both can be found here:

 If you want to experience horse riding there is an equine community ready to get involved in.
 Close to Bunratty are Cratloe Stud (just 6km from Bunratty), Ballyshannon House & Horse Riding, Quin and Drumcliff Equestrian Centre in Ennis.

 Seven days is the perfect length for a stay and ideal for that mix of town and country activities from Bunratty Castle Gardens.